haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 #### Reconfiguring and Optimization

-In general loading is always quite slow, especially on the GPU so by default, ManiSkill reconfigures just once, any call to `env.reset()` will not trigger a reconfiguration unless you call `env.reset(seed=seed, options=dict(reconfigure=True))` (seed is not needed but recommended if you are reconfiguring for reproducibility).
+In general loading is always quite slow, especially on the GPU so by default, ManiSkill reconfigures just once.
+Any call to `env.reset()` will not trigger a reconfiguration unless you call `env.reset(seed=seed, options=dict(reconfigure=True))` (seed is not needed but recommended if you are reconfiguring for reproducibility).

 If you want calls to `env.reset()` to by default reconfigure, you can set a default value for `reconfigure_freq` in your task's `__init__` function